Growing IN Place Symposium 2015

 Across the U.S., tens of thousands of acres comprise school grounds, purchased and managed through local taxes to serve educational purposes.
 Lack of open space in many communities, especially in underserved neighborhoods, has motivated a movement to expand the role of school grounds as a community asset serving a broader set of needs beyond school.
 A growing number of successful examples of joint use exist on the ground.
 Jason Bocarro will share results of research conducted in Wake County Schools, NC, and discuss policy implications for designating school grounds as neighborhood and community parks, including issues of physical quality and joint management.

-The Future of Schoolgrounds as Local Community Assets
+Discussion Panel The Future of School-grounds as Local Community Assets

 Anna Stein, JD, MPH.
 Legal Specialist, Chronic Disease and Injury Section – Division of Public Health, NC Department of Health and Human Services.